mimvoid/hellwal/README.md

 Also, you have a couple of cool arguments to manipulate how colors will be computed:

-- you can make all colors in the palette darker by specifying `--dark-offset` from 0-1:
+- you can darken all colors by specifying `--dark-offset` from 0-1 (the higher the value, the darker the colors):

 ```sh
 hellwal -i [wallpaper] --light --dark-offset 0.5
 ```

-- same with `--bright-offset`:
+- same with `--bright-offset` (the higher the value, the brighter the colors):

 ```sh
 hellwal -i [wallpaper] --bright-offset 0.5
 ```

-- invert colors `--invert`:
+- invert colors with `--invert`:

 ```sh
 hellwal -i [wallpaper] --light --invert
 ```

-- specify gray scale, if you want monochromatic colors, with `--gray-scale`:
+- specify grayscale, if you want monochromatic colors, with `--gray-scale`:

 ```sh
 hellwal -i [wallpaper] --color --gray-scale 0.8